 US military records from the Revolutionary War up to World War II

-A US Catholic Record collection featuring sacramental records from for Philidelphia, Cincinnati, New York, and Baltimore unavailable online anywhere else.
+A US Catholic Record collection featuring sacramental records from Philidelphia, Cincinnati, New York, and Baltimore unavailable online anywhere else.

 However, the strength of FindMyPast for US Researchers is the vast collection of British Commonwealth records.
 This genealogy record catalog includes